If you’ve dreamed of shooting photos of Tangier Island in the Chesapeake Bay, here are five tips to help you come home with photos you’ll love.

 We rode the Joyce Marie II, with Captain Mark Crockett, from Onancock, Virginia.
 The official name is the Tangier Onancock Ferry. http://www.tangierferry.com/ It runs seasonally and it’s best to have advanced reservations.
 The ride is about an hour long.

-We’ve travelled to Tangier three times now, each time from a different port and on a different boat.
+We’ve traveled to Tangier three times now, each time from a different port and on a different boat.
 To get into the spirit of the island on your way there, the Joyce Marie II is definitely the way to go.
 It’s a small fiberglass lobster boat, built in Maine, that is similar to the Chesapeake Bay Deadrise, the boats that the watermen use.
 It only carries 25 passengers and you ride close to the water, passing the markers and crab buoys just like a waterman would.

 The Joyce Marie II makes two runs a day, back and forth from Tangier to Onancock on the Eastern Shore.
 We took the 10 am ferry to Tangier, to get there as early as possible.
 Then, we took the 3:30 pm ferry back to Onancock the next day, to squeeze every possible minute out of our one night’s stay on the island.